Oct 8, 2024

 What's the catch ?
 Was Nas dissing The Notorious B.I.G. ?

-So maybe we can understand why when 2Pac listened to It Was Written in the 2nd of July 96, hearing the first song starting by "Fake Thugs, no love...", with his heavy paranoia syndrome, he took it against him and was very hurt, more than if it would have been an unknown rapper...
+So maybe we can understand why when 2Pac listened to It Was Written in the 3rd of July 96 (the album was released the 2nd), hearing the first song starting by "Fake Thugs, no love...", with his heavy paranoia syndrome, he took it against him and was very hurt, more than if it would have been from an unknown rapper...
 "And friends became strangers".
-He straight recorded answers to Nas with "U Don't Have 2 Worry" and "War Gamez" before filling up his new album with words against him (cf. Makaveli early diss recordings).
+He straight recorded answers to Nas with "U Don't Have 2 Worry" and "War Gamez" before filling up his new album with words against him (cf. Makaveli : Killuminati early diss album project).

 Nas would have said to 2Pac he was thinking to the Notorious B.I.G. when wrote the lyrics of "The Message".
-2Pac & Nas never recorded together but they were about to do it.
-The Dogg Pound song, "Don't Stop, Keep Going" is the only song which can really reunite them because both of them recorded a verse for this song (but not at the same time, probably half a year later).
-But Nas never recorded with The Notorious B.I.G.
+2Pac & Nas never recorded together but they were planning to do so.
+The Dogg Pound song, "Don't Stop, Keep Going" is the only song which can really reunite them because both of them recorded a verse for that same song (not at the same time, maybe half a year later).
+But Nas never recorded with The Notorious B.I.G...

 No comments: